kogai/investigate-volumes/README.md

 # Do once again and make sure not downloaded Chromium

 $ npm install -S -E puppeteer@latest
-# Bump puppeteer up, then try twice again.
+# Bump puppeteer up, then try procedure above twice again.

 # First attemption will downloading Chromium again and puppeteer's version has been updated.
 # Latter attemption will not downloading Chromium.